xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 ## Troubleshooting

 When making our Xcode Server run bots that were capable of uploading the apps built to iTunes Connect, I encountered myself with many problems or errors that weren't easy to solve.
 I couldn't find much information on the web related.
 I hope that this will help somebody in the same circumstances.
 Next is a list of the problem that I encountered in the process of making Xcode Server works as I expected.

+### Attempting to Developer password to Fastlane tools

+`sigh` will attempt to store the password in the keychain and try to access it later if no password was provided, but this won't work when running from a bot's trigger.
+Triggers commands have no access to bot user's keychain, I tried by unlocking it before run sigh as shown below without luck:

+{% highlight shell %}
+# Try to unlock the keychain to be accessed by fastlane actions
+$ security -v unlock-keychain -p `cat /Library/Developer/XcodeServer/SharedSecrets/PortalKeychainSharedSecret` /Library/Developer/XcodeServer/Keychains/Portal.keychain

+# Will download profiles using sigh
+$ fastlane prebuild
+{% endhighlight %}

+On the output log appears next messages:

+    security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.
+    Could not store password in keychain

+We simply couldn't access the keychain when running Fastlane.
+I opted to just save the password as a system environment variable.

 ### CocoaPods is not able to update dependencies